jakubtomsu/jakubtomsu.github.io/content/posts/simple_undo_redo_in_odin.md

 This stores a change to a part of a level.
 It's a [tagged union](https://odin-lang.org/docs/overview/#unions), so the total size is the size of the largest item.

 This allows me to easily store a change to any part of a level.
-That's why I separated the level into the chunks in the previous step, it makes it easier to organize changes into groups.
+That's why I separated the level into chunks in the previous step, it makes it easier to organize changes into groups.
 In theory you _could_ save the entire level on every change.
 But this is almost as simple and can save a lot of memory.

 This way every change takes up memory for the "worst-case", which might seem bad at first but it's actually completely fine.
-In my case one Undo item is 4 kilobytes, which is almost nothing these days.
-This system also scales really well in cases when you modify _most or all_ of the cells, and doesn't create unexpected spikes.
+In my case one undo item is 4 kilobytes, which is almost nothing these days.
+This system also scales really well in cases where you modify _most or all_ of the cells, and doesn't create unexpected spikes.
 But the reasons for focusing on worst-case computation is a big topic, let's leave that for another blog post :)

 ## History Buffers
 Let's define a way to store the actual edits within our editor state.